About Prop 54.

 - Mercury News

-The proponents of Prop.
-54 have a history of successfully advocating for government reform and transparency.
+There were two proponents of Prop.
+54 on last year’s ballot, who have a history of successfully advocating for government reform and transparency.

 Sam Blakeslee represented the Central Coast for eight years in the State Legislature, first in the Assembly and later in the State Senate.
 Sam served as Minority Leader during his time in the Assembly, directly negotiating major policy initiatives with Governor Schwarzenegger and Democratic leadership.
 Following his time in the Legislature, Sam founded the Institute of Advanced Technology and Public Policy at Cal Poly San Luis Obispo, which focuses on integrating emerging technology with public policy.
 The Institute notably developed Digital Democracy, an online platform connecting the public with videos and transcripts for legislative hearings.
 Sam is also a successful business owner, managing his own investment and financial planning firm Blakeslee & Blakeslee.